Pureblueessentialsorg/pureblueessentials.com.au/content/shipping/index.md

 If you don't receive any shipping information via email, or need to get in touch with us regarding your shipment, please email us at:

 pureblueessentials@gmail.com     with your order number in the subject line.

+We always ship plastic-free.
 Please also see our packaging and recycling policy regarding responsible recycling - and clever reuse - of your packaging once you receive your wonderful  **pure blue essential** products !